Overview of Tennessee Retirement Tax Friendliness

 Is Tennessee tax-friendly for retirees?

 That being said, one tax that hits seniors in Tennessee especially hard is the sales tax.
-Tennessee has one of the highest state and local sales taxes of any state, with an average overall rate of 9.61%, with a set 7% state sales tax rate.
+Tennessee has one of the highest state and local sales taxes of any state, with an average overall rate of 9.62%, with 7% of that rate being from the state alone.

 Is Social Security taxable in Tennessee?